Abdallahs-Code/vec_db/README.md

 ## Overview

-VecDB is a lightweight, disk-backed vector database and indexing system implemented in pure Python.
+VecDB is a lightweight, disk-backed vector database and indexing system implemented in Python.
 It is designed for large-scale semantic search over high-dimensional embeddings (millions of vectors) under strict memory constraints.
 The system builds an **approximate nearest neighbor (ANN)** index using **Inverted File (IVF) clustering** combined with **Product Quantization (PQ)** and supports efficient top-k retrieval using cosine similarity.

 ## Key Features